telerik/blazor-docs/components/popup/position-collision.md

 ## Example

-The following example lets you experiment with the available settings that control the position and collision behavior in the Popup.
+The following example lets you experiment with the available settings that control the position and collision behavior of the Popup.
 It starts with the default component behavior.

 ````CSHTML
 <div>